Departments and Classes

 Advanced Chinese Electives

-Chinese IV (1 credit)
+Chinese IV (Full year, 1 credit)

 This full-year course offers an approach to fluency through all four of the linguistic skill areas: listening, speaking, reading, and writing.
 This course focuses on the practical use of Chinese in the context of everyday activities.
 Students will work to significantly expand their vocabulary and rigorously apply a wide range of advanced grammar patterns to engage in in-depth discussions on topics and themes that are relevant to high school students.
 Students read and analyze texts, write and edit short compositions, participate in roundtable discussions, and engage in various forms of creative expression.
 The main text for this class is Integrated Chinese Level 1, Part 2, by Liu Yuehua and Yao Tao-chung.
-Interactive websites and audio recordings are also used to enhance and reinforce skills.
+Interactive websites and audio recordings are used to enhance and reinforce skills.
 Prerequisite: Chinese III.

 Living and Studying in China (½ credit)